 - Shred cheese.
 Remove bay leaf from soup and ladle into 4 oven safe bowls.
 Top with two toasted baguette slices, pressing gently into the broth.
 Top with Swiss cheese.

-- Bake for about 10 minutes, then turn oven to broil for 2-3 minutes until cheese is melted and bubbling on top.
+- Roast for about 10 minutes until cheese is melted and bubbling on top.
+Use broiler at the end if necessary to slightly brown the cheese.

 - Allow to cool slightly before serving.